biglocalnews/prefect-flow-template/README.md

   --format="value(name)"
 ```

-That will return a string that you should save for later.
-We'll use it in our GitHub Action.
+That will return a string that we will also need in our GitHub Actions.
+Go to your repository's secrets panel and store this variable as `GCLOUD_WORKLOAD_IDENTITY_PROVIDER`.

 Finally, we need to make sure that the service account we created at the start has permission to muck around with Google Artifact Registry.